JanssenProject/jans/docs/admin/recipes/benchmark.md

 ### Loading users

 Loading users requires a hefty but temporary amount of resources.
 By default, the resources ask for `10` vCPU and `5` Gis.
-However, to speed up the process increase the number of CPUs as the job in step two below uses parallel tasks.
+However, to speed up the process increase the number of vCPUs as the job in step two below uses parallel tasks.
 If left as is 10 million users would load in around 17 hours or so.

 1. Create a folder called `add_users`.